SpaceyLad/website_sPy/README.md

 This script gives you the following: scripts,links,sources,png and jpegs!
 And there will be more to come!

+This script is written for research purposes.
+Do not use this against websites without permission.
+But please, use it on CTFs or your own local websites!
+Have fun..
+Legally! :]

 # How to use

 This only works on websites that uses utf-8 encoding.